 Best Configuration for Drone Racing – Quadcopter or Hexacopter or Tricopter?

-Someone asked this question on Facebook.
-For me, I prefer quadcopter for racing, especially mini quad.
+Personally I prefer quadcopter especially mini quad.

-Although with the same motor/props/battery, hexacopter can have higher top speed, but every time you crash you have a bigger chance of damaging propellers, motors and arms.
+Although with the same motor/props/battery, hexacopter can give a higher top speed, but every time you crash you have more chance of damaging propellers, motors and arms.

 Tips about Mini Quad Racing

 Sometimes it’s better to go slow and steady, rather than going too fast and getting out of control.
-I have seen so many times, the fastest pilots get defeated by the slower ones, because they crashed during the race although they have the best lap times.
+So many times I have seen the fastest pilots get defeated by a crash in racing.